jjmcoconut/amethst/content/Master Course/Paper Reviews/Double Counting in Supply Chain Carbon Footprinting.md

 - The emissions come from **joint production**, meaning multiple firms contribute to the same footprint.
 Moving forward, we will analyze the **Social First-Best Solution**, which determines the **optimal effort** for emissions reduction.

+### Social First-Best Solution

 The goal is to maximize total firm profit while accounting for the societal cost of carbon emissions.
 This is represented by the maximization problem:
 $$z^S = \max_{e_1,\dots,e_N}\sum_{n=1}^N V_n(e_n) - p^S  \sum_{i=1}^I f_i(e)$$
 where $e_n$ represents the carbon abatement efforts of firm $n$, and $V_n(e_n)$ is their profit function, which is concave and decreasing.
 The term $p^S$ represents the societal cost of carbon, and $f_i(e)$ captures the total carbon footprint from different processes.

-The matrix $B$ maps firms to the processes they influence.
+### Carbon-Based Payments

 Now, let’s move to Carbon-Based Payments.
 In practice, the carbon price, $p$, may differ from the social cost of carbon, $p^S$.
 Firms make carbon-based payments, denoted as $h_n(f)$.
 Two key concepts are important here: footprint balance and double counting.
 Footprint balance ensures that the sum of marginal payments over all firms equals the carbon price, while double counting occurs when payments exceed the correct level.

+### Constraints

 Finally, we introduce two key constraints.
 The first is Individual Rationality, which ensures that firms participate voluntarily:
 $$V_n(e_n) - h_n(f(e)) ≥ \bar{\pi}_n$$
 where $\bar{\pi}_n$ is the firm's reservation profit.
 The second constraint is Incentive Compatibility, which ensures that firms choose abatement levels that maximize their net profit:
 $$e_n \in \arg\max\{ V_n(e_n) - h_n(f(e))\}$$
 These principles help align firm incentives with societal goals in reducing carbon emissions.